Life After Dave Ramsey’s Baby Step 7

 Coast FIRE is when you have enough invested in your retirement accounts that you can decide to drastically slow down or completely stop new contributions and still retire comfortably in your 60s.

 Our family hit Coast FIRE recently after saving up $550,000 in tax-advantaged retirement accounts before 40 years old.
 If our family simply did not add another dime to our $550,000, with a conservative 7% growth rate, we could expect to have around $3 million by the time we retire at 65.
+Check out our free Coast FIRE Calculator to see if you hit Coast FIRE already!

 Will we be stopping retirement contributions completely?